harmony 鸿蒙Power-off Charging Animation Customization

 Getting Started with Development

-The following uses DAYU200 as an example to illustrate charging type customization.
+The following uses DAYU200 as an example to illustrate power-off charging animation customization.

 1. Create the animation folder in the product directory /vendor/hihope/rk3568.